atomvm/AtomVM/doc/src/programmers-guide.md

 ## AtomVM Features

-Currently, AtomVM implements a strict subset of the BEAM instruction set, as of Erlang/OTP R21.
-Previous versions of Erlang/OTP are not supported.
+Currently, AtomVM implements a strict subset of the BEAM instruction set.

 A high level overview of the supported language features include: